DeSantis talks family, China, Florida Democrats during 1st 2023 news conference - NewsBreak

 “We’ve really taken the bull by the horns to go forward.
 As far as the resignation of the other party’s chairman , there ain’t as many Democrats around in the state of Florida, and we had something to do with that in November 2022,” DeSantis said.
 “And for the first time in 150 years that there’s not a single Democrat in statewide office in the state of Florida.”

-He said it hadn’t happened since Reconstruction, calling it the first time in the modern era, and that knee-jerk reactions to things he does was just playing to “the woke choir,” and that the Democratic Party was in need of course correction.DeSantis signs property insurance bill into law
+He said it hadn’t happened since Reconstruction, calling it the first time in the modern era, and that knee-jerk reactions to things he does was just playing to “the woke choir,” and that the Democratic Party was in need of course correction.Man arrested after allegedly threatening to shoot up Pensacola strip club

 Answering a question about emergency response, DeSantis said the state was working with the federal government, but the state was diving in where things were needed.
 He highlighted state efforts to rebuild and reopen after two hurricanes as an example of state progress, saying that federal response just took longer.